balderdashy/sails-docs/reference/Blueprints.md

 </iframe>
 -->

-Assuming a `Purchase` model and an empty `PurchaseController`, to find and subscribe to the first 30 purchases from the database, enter the following into the URL bar in your web browser:
+Assuming a `Purchase` model and an empty `PurchaseController`, to find the first 30 purchases from the database, enter the following into the URL bar in your web browser:

 `GET http://localhost:1337/purchase`